-Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act of 1990 admission to, participation in, or receipt of services and benefits under any HIU program or activity.
+Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act of 1990 In accordance with the requirements of Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act of 1990, as amended (ADA), Hope International University does not discriminate on the basis of disability in admission to, participation in, or receipt of services and benefits under any HIU program or activity.
 HIU does not retaliate or discriminate against, or coerce, intimidate or threaten any individual who (1) opposes any act or practice made unlawful by Section 504 or the ADA; or (2) files a grievance and/or complaint, testifies, assists, or participates in any investigation, proceeding, or hearing under Section 504 or the ADA.